 Also known as creative translation, transcreation is ideal for recreating your slogan or advertising campaign in another language.
 The transcreated text may end up being significantly different from the original, but it conveys the same message and has the same impact on your readers, impelling them to take action.
 In transcreation, the brief is prioritised over faithfulness to the source text.

 If you’d like to have someone create content from scratch, this is called copywriting or content writing.
 Website copy, newsletters, blog articles, social media posts, e-books and white papers are some types of text a content writer or copywriter can help you with.

 The language pair is the set (and direction) of languages involved in a project.
 If you’d like to have a document translated from English into Portuguese, Spanish, French and German, this would involve four language pairs: English into Portuguese, English into Spanish, English into French and English into German.

 The language in which your original text is written.

 The language you want your text to be translated into.
-It is important to consider the several variants of each language, as there may be significant differences.
-For example, European and Brazilian Portuguese, British and American English, Simplified and Traditional Chinese.
+It’s important to consider the variants of each language, as there may be significant differences.
+For example, European and Brazilian Portuguese, UK and US English, Simplified and Traditional Chinese.

-As stated above, there are some languages which have different variants.
-Adaptation is the process of making them adequate for the target country.
-For example, if you like to market your product both in Spain and Latin America, you may request the translation of your content into European Spanish and then the adaptation into the Latin America variant.
+As we’ve mentioned before, many languages have different variants.
+Adaptation is the process of changing a text to make it suit a specific target country.
+For example, if you’re a UK company and you want to market your product both in Portugal and Brazil, you might get your key marketing materials translated into European Portuguese, and then adapted for the Brazilian market.

 This is the process of working on a document with graphic design tools in order to prepare it for printing or publishing.
-It concerns the format instead of the content.
+It concerns the formatting and layout rather than the content.